Rangefinders are going to enhance your hunting ability, but how do they work, and how can you use one?

 How to Use a Rangefinder and How do they work?

 The best thing about using rangefinders these days, more specifically laser rangefinders, is that they are incredibly accurate and also concise and compact.
 On top of these things, they also will not break the bank and you can get great ones that are under $100.

-Ask any experienced hunter and they will tell you that you should definitely get one, but in order to know which one to buy you need to know how they work and how to use one.
+Ask any experienced hunter and they will tell you that you should definitely get one but in order to know which one to buy you need to know how they work and how to use one.

 The easiest way we can explain how a rangefinder works is that you click a simple button and the rangefinder shoots a laser beam directly to whatever you are targeting.
 There is a device on the inside, many people call it a clock, that is able to tell you how long it took for the laser beam to hit your target and come back to you.

 On top of the time, it can also tell you the distance the target is away from you within plus or minus 1 yard or even less.
-There is a LCD display on many of the best laser rangefinders that will tell you all that you need to know.
+There is an LCD display on many of the best laser rangefinders that will tell you all that you need to know.

-Now for ranges, it all depends what type of equipment that you are using.
+Now for ranges, it all depends on what type of equipment you are using.
 If you purchase a rangefinder for your rifle, you will probably need a range of 600 to 1,200 yards or even more, so when you are looking at one on the market, you have to take this into account.